Legitimate Work From Home Jobs: 31 That Actually Pay

 Franchise owner—By investing in a ready-made business with an established brand, you can avoid many of the challenges that are normally associated with starting a new company.
 And many franchises don't require any kind of brick-and-mortar location other than your own home.
 You will likely have to pay some fees and maybe share some of your profits with the main franchisor, but many people have a lot of success through this arrangement.
 Plus, a wide variety of franchises exist, each targeting a different market.
 So, for example, you can choose from businesses that serve popular markets like electronics, environmentally friendly products, health and wellness services, or products and services for aging baby boomers.

 Online reseller—Many people have created successful small businesses by reselling products on major websites like eBay and Amazon.
-Work-from-home jobs in this category are often self-created by people who know how to find great deals on physical items at places like retail stores, antique shops, flea markets, or garage sales.
+In this category, jobs that can be done from home are often self-created by people who know how to find great deals on physical items at places like retail stores, antique shops, flea markets, or garage sales.
 Many of those items can then be marketed online at a higher price.
 This type of business often works particularly well for people who specialize in niche areas that have avid collectors.

 As you explore your options, it's worth remembering that a little caution now can help you avoid disappointment later.
-After all, some researchers have discovered that several phony work-from-home jobs are advertised for every one real work-from-home job.
+After all, some researchers have discovered that several phony home-based jobs are advertised for every one real work from home job.
 Although many ads for phony opportunities may seem legitimate at first, it is possible to protect yourself.
 Here are some of the best practices to employ when conducting your search:

 - Always look into the companies offering the opportunities that you are interested in.
 Check to see if they have bad ratings with the Better Business Bureau or a history of complaints on websites like Ripoff Report.